Drodr10/GeoCoders/README.md

 ## Short description

-GeoQuery is a command-line project blueprint (C++) to build and benchmark two spatial indices — a k-d Tree and a Quadtree — over a large GeoJSON dataset of restaurants.
+GeoQuery is a command-line project blueprint (C++) to build and benchmark two spatial indices, a k-d Tree and a Quadtree, over a large GeoJSON dataset of restaurants.
 This repository contains the project scaffold and design blueprints; no implementation code is included here.

 ## Goals